smandrap/reAAF/README.md

 REAPER extension that imports AAF (Advanced Authoring Format) session files as REAPER projects, relying on [LibAAF](https://github.com/agfline/LibAAF).

-> **reAAF is read-only** : it imports AAF files into REAPER, it does not write them.
+> **reAAF is read-only** : it imports AAF files into REAPER, it does not add capability to export them.
 It is not meant as a replacement for [AATranslator](https://www.aatranslator.com.au/).
 If you need advanced AAF support, or support for a wide range of other formats, you should buy AATranslator.

 ---